blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-in.md

 #### amountIn

-The amount of tokenIn that you sell.
-It is the same as the amountIn that you put for the API call.
+The amount of tokenIn that you need in order to get amountOut tokenOut.

 #### amountOut

-The resulting amount of tokenOut that you will get after executing the trade.
+The amount of tokenIn that you want.
+This value is the same as the one you put when doing the API call.

 </TabItem>
 </Tabs>